Broccoli

 • To increase fertility before you plant, in early spring, work in 2 to 4 inches of rich compost or a thin layer of manure.
 (Learn more about soil amendments and preparing soil for planting.)

-See also Asparagus
+See also Chocolate Cheesecake

 How to Plant Broccoli